deema-DA/User-Database-on-Web-Page/README.md

 PHP: Handle database operations for inserting and updating data.

-MySQL: Store user records and XAMPP
+MySQL: Store user records and XAMPP.
-ء